 Over the last years, I’ve been mostly practicing mobile photography.
-Only later on I started to use professional cameras for different kind of projects (see Abreactions for example), though I’ve always wondered if shooting with a smart phone makes you necessarily a “dilettante” when comparing to a more professional approach (with a proper camera and so on).
+Only later on I started to explore professional cameras for different kind of projects (see Abreactions), though I’ve always wondered if shooting with a smart phone makes you necessarily a “dilettante” when comparing to a more professional approach (with a proper camera and so on).
 In the end, I think it makes a you “dilettante” within the same medium.
 Then what would it mean to become an “expert” or a “pro” in mobile photography?
 Nothing more or less than exploring the medium, pushing its boundaries, find its own language.
 That’s what I tried to do with this series.

 Today large-scale smartphone adoption has begun to create a new aesthetic based on specific characteristics such as ubiquity, immediacy, intimacy and connectivity.